 SIAS's liquidity position is strong.
-At the end of September 2016, SIAS reported more than €900 million of cash and cash equivalents.
-The company's liquidity is also backed by €350 million of available term loans to finance the company's capex plan and €336 million available to cover the terminal value payment, associated costs and part of the investments related to the acquisition of the A21 Piacenza-Cremona-Brescia stretch, for which financial close remains pending.
+At the end of June 2017, SIAS reported €473 million of cash and cash equivalents (excluding financial investments with longer maturities, mainly insurance policies, amounting to approximately €200 million ).
+SIAS's liquidity is also backed by €150 million of committed facilities, €290 million of available term loans earmarked to finance SATAP's capex plans and €336 million loans available to draw to cover the terminal value payment, associated costs and part of the investments related to the acquisition of the A21 Piacenza-Cremona-Brescia stretch, for which financial close remains pending.

-Of the approximately €2.9 billion of SIAS's gross debt, some 63% will mature beyond 2018.
-The next bond-related maturity refers to a €335 million convertible bond due in June 2017 (assuming that bondholders will exercise the repayment option).
 SIAS adopts a prudent financial policy with ample stocks of cash available to cover the upcoming debt maturities, which mitigates refinancing risk.
 More generally, we estimate that SIAS's cash availability and internal cash flow generation will cover all the company's cash needs over the next 18 months, including investments, debt maturities and dividends, which represent its main cash outflows.